-U.S. Creates Multiple Border Barriers Against Migrants
+ICE Deporting Illegal Migrants to Home Countries — from Guatemala

 — Camilo Montoya-Galvez (@camiloreports) January 17, 2020

-However, while Trump has done much to block blue collar migration, he has done little to shut down the legal inflow of foreign workers into white collar jobs needed by U.S. college graduates.
+However, while Trump has done much to block blue-collar migration, he has done little to shut down the legal inflow of foreign workers into white-collar jobs needed by U.S. college graduates.

 The extra supply of labor is preventing a tight labor market for college graduates and so allows employers to suppress salaries for Americans graduates, including much-needed software experts, engineers, and scientists.